The security platform for AI agent work.

 Manual review breaks

-Human approval cannot keep up with machine-speed agent work.
+Human approval cannot keep up with agent work at machine speed.

 When agent work scales faster than review, policy and evidence need to be built into the path.